The Automatic Stay

 The stay can be overcome by a creditor.
 (Learn more about Lifting the Stay)

-At David Holland law we focus on Consumer Bankruptcy and Debt Defense.
+At the Holland Law Group we focus on Consumer Bankruptcy and Debt Defense.
 We proudly serve Manatee and Sarasota Counties.
 We offer free phone or in-office consultations.
 Our main office is in Bradenton, but we can meet by appointment in Venice or Sarasota.
-Contact or call us at (941) 744-5450 to speak with an experienced bankruptcy attorney today.